geomagpy/MARTAS/README.md

 Thats it.
 MARTAS is now ready to be used.
 Continue with sensor definitions and tests.
 Alternatively you can recover configurations from a previously backuped system (continue with 13.1.4).

+Useful commands to check ports for sensor definitions are i.e.

+        dmesg | grep usb

 #### 13.1.4 optional Step 3: recover a previously backuped system

 Please also check section 3.5.